Forster's tern: Nest

 Forster's terns tend to nest in marshy areas, either in freshwater or in estuaries.
 The nests are usually located deep within the marsh, either on tidal islands or evaporation pond islands, but also on manmade dikes.
 Nests are composed of adjacent marsh vegetation.
 Many nests are considered floating and are made of marsh grasses, then can be set on top of the vegetation or deposited on floating rafts of vegetation.
 In Manitoba, there is a strong association between Forster's tern nests and muskrat houses.
 They are, in fact, highly solicited nesting grounds.
 Also in Manitoba, Scirpus and often Typha are the main plants used for nest building.

 In the case of large colonies, nesting area availability decreases.
 Forster's tern will then nest on sand, gravel or mud.
 The nests will consist of a hollow in the substrates, either lined with grass or not and driftwood, shells, dried fish, bones and feathers are also often used.

-Floating nests are usually tolerant to a slight increase or decrease of water movement but re-nesting is common.
-Strong wave action, wind or flooding, usually induced by a storm can often damage the nest and eggs.
+Floating nests are usually tolerant to a slight increase or decrease of water levels but re-nesting is common.
+Strong wave action, wind or flooding, usually induced by storms, can often damage the nest and eggs.
 Weather is the main explanation for nest failure and egg loss.
-Unsheltered nests are more prone to destruction than sheltered one.
+Unsheltered nests are more prone to destruction than sheltered ones.
 Nest made on higher ground are also more shielded from flooding but are more exposed to the wind.

 Forster's Terns have been recorded using man-made platforms, most notably in Wisconsin, where they were built to substitute for the Cat Island Chain.
 They demonstrated overall success, with Forster's Terns preferring to use them to avoid the vulnerabilities that come with a natural nest.

 Eggs

 The egg's primary color ranges from a greenish to a brownish hue.
-They are evenly spotted with dark brown, almost black or grey spots.
+They are evenly spotted with dark brown, almost black or gray spots.
 There are color variations between and within clutches; earlier eggs are usually paler, greener and larger.
 Coloration of the eggs may vary depending on location.
 Whitish or cream colored eggs have also been reported.

 Predator

-Raptors such as falcons and hawks, as well as owls and corvidae may prey on adults and young.
-There have also been anecdotal reports of snapping turtle preying on young still in the nest.
-American Bittern, Great Blue Heron, and Black-crowned Night-heron are also possible predators while gulls and Caspian terns notably prey on the eggs of the Forster's Tern.
+Raptors such as falcons and hawks, as well as owls and crows may prey on adults and young.
+There have also been anecdotal reports of snapping turtles preying on young still in the nest.
+American bittern, great blue heron, and black-crowned night heron are also possible predators while gulls and Caspian terns notably prey on the eggs of the Forster's tern.

-When their ranges overlap, marsh rice rats are possibly the most efficient Forster's Tern egg predator.
-Minks are also one of few mammalian predators that can venture in the marsh and prey on eggs and young.
+When their ranges overlap, marsh rice rats are possibly the most efficient Forster's tern egg predator.
+American mink are also one of few mammalian predators that can venture in the marsh and prey on eggs and young.

 Predator success usually remains low during breeding season due to the aggressive mobbing response of adults.